-Can I Take Allergy Medication if I'm Pregnant?
+Can I Take Allergy Medication If I'm Pregnant?

 Is it safer to skip allergy medication altogether when I'm pregnant?

-There's no simple answer.
 If your symptoms aren't bad, your doctor may suggest other treatments instead.
 You could allergy-proof your home or rely on saline nasal sprays.

 If you have allergic asthma, you need to take the medication as prescribed.
 Uncontrolled asthma can cause serious problems during pregnancy.